maxxiimo/the-front-end-manifesto/foundation-styles.md

 ### Style TOC

-Our [application.scss][] file is kind of like a table of contents for partials.
-In addition to indexing your partials, this TOC layers in styles based on precedents.
-Styles in the last partial entry, i.e. import, will override styles in partials listed above it so long as the styles preceding it have the same class or ID and specificity, and/or tag.
+The heart of our organizational structure is [application.scss][].
+This file reminds me of a table of contents for partials.
+In addition to indexing your partials, it layers in styles based on precedents.
+Styles in the last partial listed override styles in partials listed above it – so long as the styles preceding it have the same class or ID and specificity (and/or tag).

-The TOC for our [application.scss][] with the files I have generated for you looks like this:
+Our hierarchy looks like this:

 - DEFINITIONS
   - [_define.sass][]